 Swampgate: 285 urban families (1,425 inhabitants)

 That makes each community a “Large Village” in ACKS terms (or a “Large Town” in Hyperborea) and therefore Market Class V. The combined urban population in these three settlements totals to 1,000 families.

 So 6,000 urban families in Khromarium plus another 1,000 in its vassal settlements.
-Since there are 12,000 urban families total in the realm, that leaves 5,000 urban families scattered in smaller villages and towns (Market Class VI) not shown on the map.
+Since there are 12,000 urban families total in the realm, that leaves 5,000 urban families scattered in smaller villages and hamlets not shown on the map.